Reap_and_Sow

 The earth however?
 She’ll be just fine.

-The question we should be considering is: are we happy to be the generations who presided over the collapse of life as we know it, simply because we got stuck in a narrative of fear, designed to make us deeply resistant to growing in the ever-evolving way that our planetary systems demand of us?
+The question we should be considering is… are we happy to be the generations who presided over the collapse of life as we know it, simply because we became stuck in a story of fear, designed to make us deeply resistant to growing in the ever-evolving way that our planetary systems demand of us?

 Cali, Colombia.
 May 2022.